 - (PLEASE KNOW: If at any point during your camper’s stay they begin displaying symptoms of fever or coughing, they will be sent home immediately — you will receive a pro-rated refund)

 - This year (and hopefully only this year!) after your camper’s health screening at the front of camp (form released back in mid-April and available at the bottom of this page) the Winnamocka staff will direct cars directly to Fort Jackson to be welcomed by the ever-cheering Winnamocka Team.

 - Parents, if your child has medications our staff will greet you at your car at Fort Jackson to record any information and collect the medication.
 One of your camper’s counselors will be greeting you as you arrive.
 Again, ONLY the CAMPER may exit the vehicle.

 - Our staff will unload any trunks/luggage, and we will begin our amazing and much-needed week of Winnamocka!

 - Please know we have practiced and trained in this new check-in process.
 Please be very patient with us as we do our very best to welcome our campers in this new way this summer.
 Expect some wait time on entry, but know we are doing everything to make this process as smooth as possible.

 - We will be providing brand new BUFFS for all of our campers.
 The state is asking that children over 10 wear these cloth face coverings when required.
 These are not required to be worn during exercising, bathing, sleeping, or eating.
-Buffs were hugely popular at summer camp 2019, so add yours to your packing list for 2020!
+Buffs have been hugely popular at summer camp, so add yours to your packing list!